Home / About Masai Mara

 Bateleur Eagle

-Identified by its very short tail and distinctive rocking flight.
-Frequents the open plains in search of carrion and live prey.
+Known by its short tail and distinctive rocking flight.

 Southern Ground Hornbill

-A remarkable, turkey-sized bird with a striking red face.
-Usually seen in small family groups walking slowly through the grass.
+A turkey-sized bird with a striking red face.

 Grey Crowned Crane